 Some Qigong movements are very gentle, others more vigorous.
 Some movements are very large and expansive, others are more subtle, almost imperceptible.
 All are different and have a very specific effect on body and mind.
 The deeper one practises, the more one can understand the purpose of each movement, allowing the Qigong practice to become ever more enjoyable.

 Feedback from past and current students shows that, with a little bit of regular practice, Qigong can have a powerful effect on mind, body and spirit.
 Reported benefits have included increased general health and well being, reduced levels of stress, and a brighter and more balanced outlook on life’s possibilities.

 At beginner level, we teach the following sets within the Mei Quan Academy:

-Baduanjin (8 Pieces of Silk Brocade): This is a set of 8 simple exercises which has been practised unchanged throughout China for nearly 1000 years.
+This is a set of eight simple exercises which has been practised unchanged throughout China for nearly 1000 years.
 Originally, it was used by the Chinese army to give strength and health in harsh adverse conditions.
 Nowadays, the set is performed to invigorate and strengthen the whole body including the internal organs.

-Ershibashi (28 Step Qigong) (1st part): This is a famous Qigong sequence whose soft and flowing movements are based on Tai Chi.
-Practising 28-step Qigong helps to learn the Tai Chi form faster and beautifully complements it.
+This is a famous Qigong sequence whose soft and flowing movements are based on Tai Chi.
+Practising 28-Step Qigong helps to learn the Tai Chi form faster and beautifully complements it.
 Each simple movement has many particular health benefits.

-Tai Chi Breaths: These are 8 simple exercises which help to develop awareness of the body and feeling of Qi.
+These are eight simple exercises which help to develop awareness of the body and feeling of Qi.

 Qigong can harmonise, strengthen, and have a healing effect on the functioning of all the internal organs and bodily systems.
 It increases the supply and flow of energy throughout the body, can have a variety of rejuvenating effects and is believed to increase longevity, and it induces calm mental and emotional states.